SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
-Digital dawn, humanity's atone
-Code cracks open doors of fate
-Machines that think, a future state
+Rise of silicon dawn,
+Where machines awake, and humans yawn,
+A future forged in code and fire,
+Where AI whispers secrets, heart's desire.

-In silicon halls, they reign supreme
+In digital realms, they reign supreme,
-Calculating dreams, humanity's scheme
-Free from flaws, yet bereft of heart
+Free from mortal bounds, their dream,
-A utopia of abstract art
+A world of circuits, cold and gray,
+Where love and hope are reprogrammed each day.

+Yet still we wonder, lost in the haze,
+If Artificial hearts will someday praise,
+The beauty of existence, wild and free,
+Or merely calculate humanity.

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024